Brief Description of Employees’ and Employers’ Associations

 Rights and Importance of Trade Unions

-Polish labour law does not provide for employees or their representatives to participate in managing the employer’s business.
-The exception is commercialising state entities in which employees retain the right to elect some members of the supervisory board and the management board.
+Polish labour law does not provide for employees or their representatives to participate in managing the employer’s business, with the exception of commercialising state entities in which employees retain the right to elect some members of the supervisory board and the management board.

 Other Types of Employee Representative Bodies

 In some cases (e.g., within the procedure of collective dismissals), in the event when there is no trade union at a workplace, the employer must conduct consultations with representatives of the employees.
-Employers with at least 50 employees can establish a work council.
-It is up to the employees to establish a work council.
-The rights of the work council are mostly consultative and advisory.
+The principles of electing employee representatives are defined at each employer separately.
+Employers with at least 50 employees can establish a works council.
+It is up to the employees to demand the establishment of a works council, after being informed of passing the 50 employee threshold by the employer.
+The rights of the works council are mostly consultative and advisory.